 If you are not sure whether you should start taking this medicine, talk to your doctor.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you have or have had any of the following medical conditions, especially the following:

 - history of blood clotting or sickle cell anaemia

 - osteoporosis, a family history of osteoporosis or risk factors for developing osteoporosis (such as smoking, a diet low in calcium, poor mobility, a slight build or treatment with steroid medicines)

 Tell your doctor if fertility after treatment is important.
-It is advisable for men to have a spermatogram before taking Cyproterone Sandoz to establish your fertility.
+For men it is recommended that a sperm count is taken to establish fertility before commending Cyproterone Sandoz.
 It can take 3-20 months for fertile sperm production to be re-established after stopping this medicine.

 The long-term effects of Cyproterone Sandoz on female fertility are not known.

 If you have not told your doctor about any of the above, tell him/her before you start taking Cyproterone Sandoz.